tidymodels/recipes/tests/testthat/_snaps/center.md

       Training data contained 32 data points and no incomplete rows.

       -- Operations
-      * Centering for: cyl, disp, hp, drat, qsec, vs, ... | Trained, ignored weights
+      * Centering for: cyl, disp, hp, drat, qsec, ... | Trained, ignored weights

 # warns when NaN is returned due to Inf or -Inf